WallarooLabs/wally/book/appendix/wallaroo-command-line-options.md

     world]
 ```

-Wallaroo currently supports one input stream per pipeline.
-We provide comma-separated IP addresses for TCP source listeners via the `--in` parameter.
-Currently, the order of these addresses corresponds to the order in which pipelines are defined in your application code.

-Wallaroo currently supports one sink per application.
-If you are using a `TCPSInk`, use the `--out` parameter to specify the address (in a `host:port` format) that this sink will write out to over TCP.
-For other types of sinks, please refer to the specific sink's documentation.
+Wallaroo currently supports one source per pipeline, which is setup by the application code.
+Each pipeline may have at most one sink, which also setup by the application code.

-In order to monitor metrics, we must specify the target address for metrics data via the `--metrics/-m` parameter.
+In order to monitor metrics, the target address for metrics data should be defined via the `--metrics/-m` parameter, using a `host:port` format (e.g. `127.0.0.1:5002`).

 ## Machida specific parameters